 So let’s get started:

 I highly suggest travel insurance; it buys your piece of mind in case of crisis.

-Additionally, make sure you little one has not only received a check-up prior to departure, but is stocked on their meds.
+Additionally, make sure your little one has not only received a check-up prior to departure but is stocked on their meds.
 I recommend that you carry the original container they came in, along with a picture of each item in your cell phone: that way you don’t have to physically carry it outside your hotel room, but have a photo on hand should you need it.

 Also be sure to ask your pediatrician what to pack for a basic medical kit.
-Things such as saline solution for their eyes, paracetamol for a fever, an anti allergy, a thermometer, etc is great to have on hand and travel sizes are harder to come by in Portugal.
+Things such as saline solution for their eyes, paracetamol for a fever, an anti-allergy, a thermometer, etc are great to have on hand and travel sizes are harder to come by in Portugal.

 For those kids wearing eyeglasses, if they don’t already have a spare set bring the prescription should your kid drop their specs into the Atlantic.

 Traveling with young kids means traveling with gear, but you would be surprised what hotels, cafés and restaurants can provide while touring Portugal.